DEFAULT PREVENTION AND FINANCIAL LITERACY CENTER

 Stay up to date on recent laws and court decisions that may have an impact on your life.
 This site also provides links to other department of justice agencies including: the Attorney Generals’ office, the office for Victims of Crime, the office on Violence Against Women, the Federal Bureau of Investigation, and many more.

-This free website provides visitors information about lawyers and law firms in their respective communities that supply services for low income clients.
+This website provides visitors information about lawyers and law firms in their respective communities that supply services for low income clients.

 –US Department of Veterans Affairs